During a tenancy

 Locks and security

-Urgent repairs are defined to include ‘any fault or damage that makes the premises insecure’ (s 3).
-Therefore, where an external window or door lock is defective, it will usually be appropriate to initiate the urgent repairs process (see ‘Urgent repairs’, above).
+All external windows that can be opened must have a functioning latch to secure the windows against external entry (regulations, sch 4).
+Any non-compliance with minimum standards is an urgent repair.
+Therefore, where an external window or door lock is defective, it is usually appropriate to initiate the urgent repairs process (see ‘Urgent repairs’, above).

 A rental provider must ensure all external doors that can be secured with a functioning deadlock (other than screen doors) are secured with a functioning deadlock (s 70(1) RT Act).
 A rental provider must provide locks (defined as ‘a device for securing a door or a window or other part of the premises’), to secure all windows of the rented premises (s 70).